Faith in Buddhism: Millenarianism

 East Asian traditions especially associated the end of the world with the coming of the future Buddha, that is Maitreya.
-The early Pāli texts only briefly mention him, but he features prominently in later Sanskrit traditions such as the Mahāsāṃghika.
-China, Burma and Thailand, came to honour him as part of millenarian movements, and they believed that Maitreya Buddha would arise during times of suffering and crisis, to usher in a new era of happiness.
+Early Theravada Pāli texts only briefly mention him, but he features prominently in early Buddhist schools like the Mahāsāṃghika.
+China, Burma, and Thailand came to honour him as part of millenarian movements, and they believed that Maitreya Buddha would arise, during times of suffering and crisis, to usher in a new era of happiness.
 From the fourteenth century onward, White Lotus sectarianism arose in China, which encompassed beliefs in the coming of Maitreya during an apocalyptic age.
 Devotees of White Lotus societies believed that their faith in the correct teachings would save them when the new world era would come.
-White Lotus millenarianist beliefs would prove persistent, and survived all the way into the nineteenth century, when the Chinese associated the coming of Maitreya's age with political revolution.
+White Lotus millenarian beliefs would prove persistent, and survived into the nineteenth century, when the Chinese associated the coming of Maitreya's age with political revolution.
 But the nineteenth century had not been the first century in which millenarian beliefs sparked political changes: during most of China's history, faith in and worship of Maitreya Buddha often inspired rebellions to change society for the better, to await Maitreya.
-Some of these rebellions led to powerful revolutions and the destruction of royal dynasties.
+Some of these rebellions led to revolutions and the destruction of royal dynasties.
 Nevertheless, faith in the coming of a new era of Maitreya was not just political propaganda to incite rebellion, but was, in the words of Chinese Studies scholar Daniel Overmyer, "rooted in continuously existing cultic life."

 In Japan, millenarian trends can be observed in the idea of the Age of Dharma Decline, which was most prominent in Nichiren Buddhism.
 However, more full-fledged forms of millenarianism developed from the nineteenth century onward, with the arising of new religions.